 Exemption Amount.
 New York State's estate tax exemption amount does not mirror the higher Federal estate tax exemption amount.
-The NYS estate tax exemption is \$6,580,000 for decedent's dying in 2023.
+The NYS estate tax exemption is \$7,160,000 for individuals dying in 2025.
 Estate tax planning may be required even if an individual does not have a federal taxable estate.